mbraak/jqTree/_entries/10_changelog.md

 * Issue 234: Added onDragMove and onDragStop callbacks
 * Issue 394: Label displays 'null' in UI when the label key is null (thanks to Carlos Ponce)
+* Issue 396: Trigger init.tree correctly for load on demand (thanks to jmashore)

 ##### 1.2.1 (july 14 2015)